 - What is the issue the organization, manager or employee is facing? - Why did the issue come about?
-What is the brief history of the issue? - Why is this good/bad for the employee and/or organization?

-2. Answer: What are the OB theories/topics that relate to this issue?
+What is the brief history of the issue? - Why is this good/bad for the employee and/or organization? - 2.
+Connect to material: What are the OB theories/topics that relate to this issue?